 - In History's Strongest Disciple Kenichi the fight between Diego Carlo and Ma Kensei thoroughly parodies this trope.
 "Laughing Iron Fist" Diego has the fighting style of a luchador and so constantly wears a mask.
 During his fight with with Kensei he gets mad and rips off his mask to reveal another mask, that of the "Angry Iron Fist".
 When he is finally defeated by Kensei he takes off this mask in surrender, revealing that he is still wearing a domino mask underneath to protect his modesty.
 Kenichi's reaction at this point is along the lines of "... seriously?"

 - In The Phantom, the secret leader of the jungle patrol is The Phantom itself — the masked superhero identity, rather than its mundane counterpart "Mr Walker".

-- Daredevil did this for a while - Matt Murdock pretended to also be his non-blind twin brother Mike, who everyone suspected was secretly Daredevil.
+- Daredevil: for a while, Matt Murdock pretended to also be his non-blind twin brother Mike, who everyone suspected was secretly Daredevil.

 - Moon Knight sometimes did this.
 His original identity is Marc Spector, a onetime soldier of fortune trying to make amends.
 He also took on the Bruce Wayne-ish identity of financier Steven Grant and - to catch up with street level gossip - cab driver Jake Lockley.
 As part of his multiple personality psychopathy sometimes even he didn't know who the "real" person was under all the double- and triple-personalities.